chingu-voyages/soloproject-tier1-100dayscss/README.md

 For this specific clone, you are *only* expected to replicate the **desktop** version of the site and you are NOT expected in any way to make the landing page responsive.

-General instructions for all Solo Projects can also be found in the [Chingu Library](https://docs.chingu.io/voyage/soloproj/howwork).
+General instructions for all Solo Projects can also be found in the [Chingu Handbook - Solo Project Guide](docs/guides/soloproject/soloproject.md).

 ## Cloning A Website